Microsoft/azure-docs.cs-cz/articles/site-recovery/site-recovery-sql.md

 * SQL Server 2016 Enterprise a Standard
 * SQL Server 2014 Enterprise a Standard
 * SQL Server 2012 Enterprise a Standard
-* SQL Server 2008 R2 Enterprise a Standard
+* SQL Server 2008 R2 Enterprise and Standard

 ### <a name="supported-sql-server-integration"></a>Podporované integrace SQL serveru